Air India Flight 182: Memorials

 Memorials were erected in Canada and elsewhere to commemorate the victims.
 In 1986, a monument was unveiled in Ahakista, Ireland, on the first anniversary of the bombing.

 Subsequently, a groundbreaking occurred on 11 August 2006 at a playground that would form part of a memorial in Stanley Park, Vancouver, British Columbia.

 Another memorial was unveiled on 22 June 2007 in Humber Bay Park East, Toronto, Ontario; many of the bombing victims had lived in Toronto.
 The memorial features a sundial, the base of which consists of stones from all provinces and territories of Canada, as well as the countries of the other victims, and a wall, oriented toward Ireland and bearing the names of the dead.

 A third Canadian memorial opened in Ottawa in 2014.
 A fourth memorial was unveiled in Lachine, Montreal on the 26th anniversary of the tragedy.
 There are no memorials in India as of yet.

-In 2024, Khalistani supporters and activists disrupted memorials to the Air India victims, and carried signs promoting the conspiracy theory that the Indian government was involved in the bombing, in close proximity to the victims' families.
+In 2024, Khalistani supporters disrupted memorials to the Air India victims, and carried signs promoting the conspiracy theory that the Indian government was involved in the bombing, in close proximity to the victims' families.
 They occasionally clashed with mourners.